andre-ye/muadocs/pages/med_grp/a/1_annotate.md

 **Medical Data Track, Session A**

-Now, you will annotate 40 images using the **standard protocol**.
+You will annotate 40 images using the **standard protocol**.
 In this method, simply annotate a single boundary around the relevant node.

 ## [1] Setting up the Annotation Interface